PatrickEwing-USDA/rHFA/README.md

 See analysis code for publications below and methods described in those publications - especially Ewing *et al*.
 (2019).

 Of course, message with questions.
+If you have ideas for enhancements, please suggest/contribute!

 ### Publications: